Kimlic/quorum.node/README.md

 "Please enter node name:" - node name.
 "Lock key pair kim1 with password [none]:" and "Lock key pair kim1a with password [none]:" - default is ok.
 "Is this a Block Maker Node?" - you need at least one block maker.
-"Is this the only block maker ? [y/N]:" - on your decision.
+"Is this the only block maker ? [y/N]:" - y.
 "Is this a Voter Node? [y/N]:" - you need at least one voter.
 ```
 ```
 Hint: looks like to create transaction on node it must be block maker or there is must be only one block creater node, but for now im not sure.
 ```
 4. Open docker project directory and type "sudo docker-compose up".
-It must start nodes.
+You should see nodes starting up.
 You may check nodes by sending request to rpc api.
-Open another terminal and write this command:
+Open another terminal and run:
 curl -X POST --data '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":83}' localhost:22001
 *use your port which you provided to installation script.
-In default case it will be 22000 + index of node.
+In default case it will be 2200{index of node}.
 In my case 22000-22002.

 ![Alt text](/../master/img/kimlic_default_test_env_setup.png "Example")

-# Setup truffle(we need it for quick deploying contract and work with js web3):
+# Setup truffle(required for quick deploying contract and work with web3 js):
 To install truffle you may use this instruction http://www.techtonet.com/how-to-install-and-execute-truffle-on-an-ubuntu-16-04/
 Replace text in file truffle.js in generated truffle project folder: